ajeyln/java-learning-and-documentation/basic/README.md

 ## <a name="math"></a>Math

-The Java Math class has many methods that allows you to perform mathematical tasks on numbers.
+The Java Math class has many methods that allows us to perform mathematical tasks on numbers.

 | **Method**| **Description** | **Example**|
 |----------|-------------- |----------|